codfant/generic_flask/README.md

 ## How to generate a self signed cert... ##

+As a side note, if you are going to use HTTPS, as best practice please generate a new certificate.
+Don't use the one included with this project.
+The certificate is merely included to give an example of a working HTTPS version.

 openssl genrsa -out server.key 1024

 openssl req -new -key server.key -out server.csr